Skip to content

 Consumer panels

 Packages and marketing can tempt consumers to try a new product, but if the taste doesn’t measure up there is rarely a second purchase.
 It is therefore critical that the new products launched by Cloetta meet consumer requirements and expectations.
 The focus is on taste when Cloetta develops new products.
 Before a product is launched, it undergoes both internal and external taste tests via consumer panels that among other things assess its flavour, consistency and overall impression.
-To systematically gather consumer feedback, Cloetta uses a consumer panel that regularly provides feedback and ideas on the Internet after receiving product samples to their homes.
-The ideas that have come up have been highly valuable for Cloetta’s innovation work.
+To systematically gather consumer feedback, Cloetta uses a consumer panel that regularly provides feedback after receiving product samples to their homes.

 Launches in new markets

-A product that is successful in one market can be launched in another market under an existing local brand.
-For Cloetta, with its many brands in different markets, scale economies in production can be utilised effectively by matching brands.
+A product that is successful in one market can be launched in another market under an existing brand, provided consumer approval.

 Package size